jlisee/cbd/README.md

 =====

  - Use worker IP addresses to identify themselves not hostnames
- - Prune missing workers, and ones that give errors
  - Workers should chose their port automatically
  - Everywhere we use CBD_SERVER we should accept a command line argument
  - Worker updates to monitoring programs should be on-demand